Explicit Expressions for Iterates of Power Series: Fractional iteration

-Many years later, Jabotinsky generalized the result to any $k$ and gave an alternative convenient form to his discovery \cite{Jabo1963} expressing fractional iterates in terms of discrete iterates, computable through \Cref{t:int}. \begin{theorem}[Jabotinsky's formula] If $q = 1$ and $s\in\C$
+Years later, Jabotinsky extended the result to arbitrary $k$ and provided a convenient alternative formulation \cite{jabotinsky1963}, expressing fractional iterates in terms of discrete iterates, which can be computed via \Cref{t:matrix}. \begin{theorem}[Jabotinsky \cite{jabotinsky1963}] If $q = 1$ and $s\in\C$

 \end{theorem}